 Clinical Nurse Specialist (CNS)

 This emphasis offers students in both the Entry Level MSN and the regular MSN programs the opportunity to take courses for certification by the California State Board of Registered Nursing and/or the American Nurse Credentialing Center.
-The CNS is an advanced practice nurse holding a master’s degree with an emphasis in a specific area of clinical nursing such as adult, women’s health, pediatrics, and community/public health.
+The CNS is an advanced practice nurse holding a master’s degree with an emphasis in a specific area of clinical nursing such as adult, women’s health, and pediatrics.
 Students will need to select an emphasis at the time of application.
 The role of the CNS is defined by the needs of a select client population and clinical expertise of the nurse.